 Increase mileage slowly.

-I stayed firm on the 10 percent rule.
-That means, don’t increase weekly mileage more than 10 percent at a time.
-So, if I ran 30 miles one week, the next would be 33 miles.
-Every couple of weeks, I would take a “down week” where I would cut my mileage by close to half to allow my body to absorb the work.
+Aim to increase mileage by 30 percent every three or four weeks.
+Every month or so, I would also take a “down week” where I would cut my mileage by close to half to allow my body to absorb the work.
 It’s also important to have a mileage cap.
 You can’t increase ten percent every week without stopping.

 Truly listen to your body to know its limits.
 Does your injury flare up after 12 mile runs?
 Cap it at ten miles for a few weeks then add a mile.
 Do you need an extra day off during the week to aid recovery?
 Take it.
 Cutting corners to get to the start faster will only put you back on the sidelines.